gab-holik/Omnifood/README.md

 # Omnifood

 The Omnifood project is part of the "Build Responsive Real-World Websites with HTML and CSS" Udemy course by Jonas Schmedtmann.
 Omnifood is a fictional AI powered startup that provides meal subscriptions.
-The course focused on semantic HTML elements, design, responsive layout, performance and accessibility.
+The course focused on semantic HTML elements, web design, responsive layout, performance and accessibility.

 ### Screenshot